MSardelich/CJay/README.md

 Unit testes are provided in ``UnitTest.cpp``.

-The source code exaustevely cover many methods with differente signatures.
+The source code exaustevely covers many methods with differente signatures.
 Maybe it is the best way to understand the seamless integration of ``CJay`` library.

 TODO
 ----